saitoapp/wp-liveproxy/README.md

 cd wp-liveproxy
 ```

 3. Workplace Live Proxy uses a domain name to receive livestream HTTP requests.
 For now this is a beta feature.
 The domain name should be a subdomain of a validated Workplace domain for security reasons.
 E.g.: liveproxy.myvalidateddomain.com.
-Generate a valid key/cert pair for this domain, replacing privkey.pem and cert.pem (PEM format).
-Keep track of the expiration date so you can renew it before it gets expired.
+It is possible to add your valid key/cert pair for your domain, replacing privkey.pem and cert.pem (PEM format).
+If you do, keep track of the expiration date so you can renew it before it gets expired.
+Some people like to use SECRETS as a secure way to provide the container the cert/key pair.

 4. Build a new docker image.
 ```